 News and Press

 Mt.
-Vernon, Iowa (August 15, 2008) -- The Concrete Foundations Association (CFA) – a North American association dedicated to improving the quality and acceptance of cast-in-place concrete foundations – has announced the newest terms for its Board of Directors as well as a new President to direct its next two-year period.
+Vernon, Iowa (February 12, 2007) -- The Concrete Foundation Association (CFA) – an organization dedicated to improving the quality and acceptance of cast-in-place concrete foundations – recently presented its 2007 Contractor of the Year Award to Dennis Purinton.

 Purinton, founder of Purinton Builders, Inc. in East Granby, Conn. has been a member of CFA for nearly a decade.
 He was selected for this award for his enthusiasm and commitment to advancing the concrete foundations industry and the CFA.

 According to Ed Sauter, executive director of CFA, Purinton’s dedication to the Association and commitment to sharing ideas with other members made him an obvious choice for the CFA Contractor of the Year.

 “Dennis is always willing to go the extra mile,” said Sauter.
 “He frequently attends industry events and interacts with local partners to further the information available to members on mix production and performance.
 He exemplifies what it means to be a CFA member.”

 The annual award recognizes the contributions of a poured wall contractor to the industry.
 This year’s award was presented at the CFA Winter Meeting held on Jan.
 23 in Las Vegas in conjunction with the World of Concrete.